InnopolisUni/innofw/docs/Tutorials - start here/002_Uploading_data_and_checkpoints_to_s3.md

 ```

 ### Python
-For uploading your data to s3 you need to run the following code snippet with appropriate values.
+To upload your data to s3 you need to run the following code snippet with appropriate values.

 ```
 from innofw.data_mart import upload_dataset